ruez-beez/Final-Project/README.md

 When the screen becomes smaller than 600 pixels the layout becomes a single column layout.
 Text and images also react responsively, growing alongside the screen.

 ## User Testing
-My testing was primarily done by my peers and myself.
-From testing I learned that the user experience was severely lacking.
-Navigation through pages was non-existent due to broken links and there were missing javascript interactions.
-Other than that visually, there was little to adjust.
+ Based on my user testing I needed to make major improvements on user experience.
+For my website peer testers noted that I should improve my navigation by making it more visible and to increase usability.
+For the first issue I made the background color yellow so that it would stand out against the blue.
+Then I improved the navigation usability by fixing the broken links.
+The third recommended improvement my peers gave me was to finish my javascript interactions.
+I completed this and now my buttons and interactive elements have JavaScript interactions attached.

 ## Revisions
 My main revisions were to improve the user experience by fixing the links and creating the pages for the navigation.
-I also finished the javascript interactions,
+I also finished the JavaScript interactions,

 ## Technologies Used
 - HTML